openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 hasSync(key: string): boolean

-Synchronously checks whether the cached **Preferences** instance contains the KV pair of the given key.
+Checks whether the cached **Preferences** instance contains the KV pair of the given key.
+This API returns the result synchronously.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core